sonroyaalmerol/docker-sogo/README.md

   - `${SOGo-version}-${Container-Revision}` (e.g. `5.10.0-1`)

 ## Why did I build this container?
-Mainly due to SOGo being used by the company I work for.
+  - Mainly due to SOGo being used by the company I work for.
 As we transition to using Kubernetes for our services, we needed to containerize most of our legacy services, including SOGo.
-We also needed a clear way to downgrade to a specific version as much as possible which proved to be difficult to do with currently available SOGo containers being built with nightly Debian packages.
+  - We also needed a clear way to downgrade to a specific version as much as possible which proved to be difficult to do with currently available SOGo containers being built with nightly Debian packages.
+  - Using OpenStep plist format for configuration was difficult to maintain since we preferred to use multiple files for different sections of the configuration.
+With our database secrets in Kubernetes being dynamically generated, having one config file for database credentials separated from the rest of the configurations was essential.

 ## Usage